Sudbury Household Waste Recycling Centre

 Reuse: Retain excess soil for planting and potting, or ask your neighbours, friends or relatives if they have any use for it.

 Home compost: Small amounts of excess soil can be added to your home compost bin.

-Recycle: Suffolk Household Waste Recycling Centres will accept two bags or equivalent of soil per day.
+Recycle: Suffolk Household Waste Recycling Centres will accept two bags or equivalent of soil per day which can go in the hardcore and rubble container on sites.
 For large amounts, it is advised that householders hire a skip, a skip bag, or dispose of the waste at a commercial waste transfer station or landfill site (a charge may apply).
 Soil cannot be put in any Suffolk kerbside bins.Also known as:

 Soil | Dirt | Loam | TopsoilGo to A - Z of Recycling ×

 Reuse: Some opticians collect unwanted glasses for onward donation to charity.
 Ask your local charity shop if they will accept reading glasses, prescription glasses, or sunglasses.
 Vision Aid is a charity which recycles old glasses to help African people gain access to eye care, to find your nearest drop off point for Vision Aid click here.

 Recycle: All Suffolk Household Waste Recycling Centres accept glasses for recycling.Also known as: